dragonexpert/pokemonmastersbot/README.md

 ## Bot Auth
 Do not ask to gain auth so you can use certain commands.
 Auth will be given on an as-needed basis.
 Most of the auth commands are used to modify the bot data and are not specific to a guild.
 There are plenty of other bots to handle moderation issues.

+## Invite The Bot
+You can invite the bot to your guild by following this link: https://discord.com/api/oauth2/authorize?client_id=881659182942670878&scope=bot+applications.commands&permissions=105226701824